xuanloc97/video-upload-flatform/docs/production-notes.md

 - Validate/transcode in a **sandboxed** worker (FFmpeg parses untrusted input); drop the network from worker pods where possible.

+### Protecting sensitive configuration

+**Demo:** configuration is intentionally in the clear for a single-tenant local cluster.
+The monitoring stack ships Grafana credentials as plain env literals (`admin` / `admin` in `deployment/monitoring/grafana.yaml`), Prometheus has no authentication at all, and both are exposed through the ingress at `/grafana` and `/prometheus`.
+Application config (`UPLOADS_DIR`, `PORT`, `BACKEND_GRAPHQL_URL`, poll interval) is non-secret and lives in Deployment env / ConfigMaps.
+No Kubernetes `Secret` objects are used yet.

+**Production:**
+- **No secrets in manifests or images.** Move every credential (Grafana admin password, DB connection strings, object-store keys, JWT signing keys, TLS private keys) out of env literals and ConfigMaps into Kubernetes `Secret`s sourced from a real secret manager — External Secrets Operator / Vault / cloud KMS-backed secret stores — and inject via `envFrom`/`secretKeyRef` or mounted files.
+Never bake secrets into container images.
+- **Keep secrets out of source control.** Enforce with pre-commit secret scanning (gitleaks) and CI scanning; if a secret must live in Git for GitOps, encrypt it (SOPS/sealed-secrets) rather than committing plaintext.
+Keep `.env`, keys, and credential files in `.gitignore`.
+- **Least-privilege access to config.** Scope RBAC so only the workloads that need a secret can read it (per-namespace, per-ServiceAccount); avoid cluster-wide secret read.
+Tighten the Prometheus `ClusterRole` (currently broad read for scraping) and prefer the Prometheus Operator's scoped discovery where possible.
+- **Rotation and encryption at rest.** Enable rotation for DB/object-store credentials and Grafana admin, turn on etcd encryption-at-rest for `Secret`s, and short-lived, auto-rotated tokens over long-lived static keys.
+- **Lock down the ops surfaces.** Put Grafana behind SSO/OIDC (disable local `admin`), require auth and TLS in front of Prometheus (it exposes cluster internals), or keep both off the public ingress entirely (internal-only ingress / port-forward / VPN).
+Redact secret values from logs and error messages.

 ## Observability

 **Demo:** health endpoints (`/health/live`, `/health/ready`) and container logs.